 Get up to 4 quotes by filling in only 1 quick form

-Slash your energy bills by installing solar panels
+Increase the value of your home by installing solar panels

 How much do solar panels cost in the UK?
 It can vary depending on the material used, the size of your system, installation and labour costs, additional components, and more.
-While the upfront price of solar panels in the UK can be £5,000 to £12,000 for a decent system, it can also lead to significant savings that make them worth the hassle of installation.
+While the upfront price of solar panels in the UK can be £2,500 - £10,500 for a decent system, it can also lead to significant savings that make them worth the hassle of installation.
 Let’s go over the costs and how they can vary.

 However, if you’re already looking to install solar panels, you’ll need an installer who you can rely on.
 Solar panels are a big investment so it’s important to know your installer is trustworthy.
 To make sure, you may have to undertake days of complicated and laborious research on your own.
 Thankfully, we offer a quicker and easier alternative.